Ralph Dave Westfall, PhD

 Thus there is a strong precedent for just focusing on one side of this issue.
 If the incredible improbability of the origin of life by natural causes can be exposed, then it becomes completely unnecessary for religious believers to be concerned about evolution as a threat to anyone's faith, because the type of evolution Darwin wrote about couldn't happen without life.

 If these distinctions are incorporated into textbooks, parents and students will be in a much better position to respond to explicit or implicit claims that science proves there is no God, by pointing to the failure to create life in the laboratory.
 (The first sidebar indicates that the "life couldn't have happened by natural causes" argument would still be useful even if or when science does succeed in creating life in a laboratory.)
-In addition, this approach implicitly capitalizes on the popular sentiment that holism—considering related aspects rather than focusing on just one thing—is better than fragmented approaches.
+In addition, this approach implicitly capitalizes on the popular sentiment that holism--considering the big picture rather than focusing on just one aspect--is better than fragmented approaches.

 Efforts to make textbooks more accurate in regard to the nature of science will, of course, be resisted vehemently by the same people who have been opposing curriculum revision efforts that focus on ID.
 However their opposition will be more difficult, because they can't deny either the natural causes assumption or the acceptability of reductionism in science.
 The approach I suggest here does not require adding something new and different ("teaching the controversy") to textbooks.
 It just attempts to "level the playing field," by making sure that students understand the limitations of science and the types of conclusions that can and cannot be drawn from scientific research.